nhsconnect/ITK-FHIR-Outpatient-Letter/pages/explore/explore_legal_information.md

 		</tr>
   <tr>
    <td>Consent for information sharing</td>
    <td>This is a record of consent for information sharing.
-Where consent has been not been obtained or sought, the reason why must be provided.
+Where consent has been, not been obtained or sought, the reason why must be provided.
 Include best interests decision where person lacks capacity.</td>
    <td>0 to 1</td>
    <td>O</td>
    <td>This is a record of the person's consent to information sharing.
 Text only</td>